ritish26/SavingsAccount/Project.md

 6. Docker: Provides lightweight containers for consistent development, testing, and deployment across environments.
 7. NServiceBus: Handles asynchronous messaging and distributed workflows for resilient and decoupled microservices.

+✅ Benefits of using Nservice bus over mediator:
+NServiceBus works by enabling communication between different parts of a system using asynchronous messaging.
+When a command or event (like CreateUserCommand) is created, it is sent through the NServiceBus API.
+This message is then placed into a queue (such as RabbitMQ or Azure Service Bus), where it is safely stored until a service is ready to process it.
+This queuing mechanism ensures durability and prevents data loss.
+A handler in the receiving service picks up the message from the queue and executes the necessary business logic.
+If processing fails, NServiceBus automatically retries the message.
+If it continues to fail, the message is moved to an error queue for further inspection, ensuring no message is lost.
+This approach makes NServiceBus ideal for building reliable, scalable, and loosely-coupled distributed systems.
 ⸻

 ✅ Event Store vs MongoDB